MidnattLantern/HiDoc-API/README.md

 Cloudinary alone serve to store images and videos, it does not provide serivce to update and proccess them.

 The settings are: CLOUDINARY_STORAGE, MEDIA_URL, and DEFAULT_FILE_STORAGE

+views.py:
+---
+views.py import APIView and Response, which makes API visible.

+urls.py:
+---
+urls.py import path,
+For optimal maintainability, each component are sliced into many smaller pieces, the main urls.py inside art_acc folder connect the pieces.
+The main urls.py import `include` which allow it to connect these smaller pieces.
+This is useful in case a component need to exist but shouldn't be visible by the visitor.

+serializers.py
+---
+Serializers convert data between JSON and Python

 env.py: